-That is because each sportsbook sets its own odds for the EFL Cup based on what it believes is a fair price.
-That is done with careful examination of stats, the teams’ form, player injuries, and betting experts’ help.
+That is because each sportsbook sets its odds for the EFL Cup based on what it believes is a fair price.
+That is done by carefully examining stats, the teams’ form, player injuries, and betting experts’ help.

 And since not all bookies work with the same experts and don’t have access to the same stats, you will come across odds at different odds on the same game.
 For example, Arsenal can be priced as 2/1 underdogs against Liverpool on Coral but at 11/5 on Betfred.

 Such situations will be highly beneficial for bettors, who own more than one betting account, allowing them to wager on the same game at better prices.
 Although locating the best odds can be somewhat time-consuming, finding even the slightest edge is worth it in the long run.

 EFL Cup Specials

 A special bet is a wager slightly out of the ordinary and is often used to spice up your betting endeavour.
 While all bookies have their unique way of approaching specials, there is a handful of special bet types that you will find everywhere.

 Betting on the EFL Cup finals is like wagering on any individual match, with one difference.
 Unlike all other games played throughout the tournament, the final game is not divided into 2 legs but is a single 90-minute game to decide the champion.

 Another big difference, from a betting perspective, is that punters can bet on which teams will reach the finals.
 So if you aren’t sure which club to pick to win the tournament, you can instead predict which team or 2 teams will make it to the end.

 You can find that market under the Carabao Cup final odds, often priced generously and offering excellent betting opportunities for punters.